Farshad Bashir: Political career

 On 10 July 2002, he became a member of the Socialist Party and of its youth organisation ROOD.
 On 16 March 2006 he was elected into the municipal council of Leeuwarden.
 He was a councillor until 28 January 2008.
-In the same month he became a member of the Dutch House of Representatives, succeeding Rosita van Gijlswijk, thus becoming the youngest Dutch MP ever.
+In the same month he became a member of the Dutch House of Representatives, succeeding Rosita van Gijlswijk.
+At the age of twenty years and one day, he became the youngest member of the Dutch House of Representatives ever.